 I quickly tidied up my kitchen as it shows up behind my webcam.
-I cleared off my desk from distractions, including my mobile phone.
+I cleared off my desk of distractions, including my mobile phone.
 I placed a large canvas board in front of my bookcase to hide some of the visual clutter.
 It’s not an ideal set-up, but it’ll do until my Japanese doorway curtains arrive.

-I’m glad I tried the practice video first, as I didn’t have my web cam hooked up.
+I’m glad I tried the practice video first, as I didn’t have my webcam hooked up.
 When my husband works at home, he hooks it up to our second television monitor and uses his work laptop in the spare bedroom.
 I fetched it and was ready to go.

 For the situational assessment, you’ll be presented with a description of a workplace scenario.
 Then you’ll need to select from a range of ways you would typically respond to your customer.

-Before I started the video interview, I was able to quickly exit out of the program and fix up my makeup.
+Before I started the video interview, I was able to quickly exit the program and fix up my makeup.
 I tidied up the kitchen some more.
 So don’t hit the ‘Take the assessment’ button until you are 100% ready to go.

 For example, you may be asked to describe a recent project you have worked on.
 You will have two minutes to review the question and prepare your answer.
 Here you can jot down some points to include.

-After the two minutes preparation time, the video recording will automatically start.
+After the two minutes of preparation time, the video recording will automatically start.
 Then you have up to two minutes to respond.
 It’s not very obvious when the recording starts.
 But look for the rec in the top right-hand corner.

 There is a timer counting down your two minutes.
-Make sure you take a note of this so that you can summarize your answer and wrap up your answer in time.
+Make sure you take note of this so that you can summarize your answer and wrap up your answer in time.
 Afterwards, you can accept (and save) this answer, review your recording or re-record it.
 When you click accept, it will be uploaded to the cloud.
 You’ll then receive a green tick icon and see it has been published.